 Mount Charles wins €10m catering contract at Maynooth University

-Belfast-based outsourcing group has secured contract to provide food and drink services at Co Kildare institution
+Belfast-based outsourcing group will provide food and drink services at Kildare institution

-From left: Gavin Annon, head of sales and marketing at Mount Charles; Philip Sangari, head of catering Ireland at Mount Charles and Terry Woods, commercial director Ireland at Mount Charles with Maynooth University’s vice president of estates and capital, Eliz Dunne; Trevor Annon, chairman of Mount Charles and Michael Rafter, head of estates at Maynooth University.

 Outsourcing group Mount Charles has picked up an estimated €10 million contract to provide food and drink services to Maynooth University.

-The deal will add to the Belfast-headquartered company’s significant client portfolio in the Republic, which includes RTÉ, the Abbey Theatre, the Customs House, the Public Appointments Service, Ordnance Survey Ireland, the National Aquatic Centre, and Griffith College Dublin.
+The deal will add to the Belfast-based company’s significant client portfolio in the Republic, which includes RTÉ, the Abbey Theatre, the Customs House, the Public Appointments Service, Ordnance Survey Ireland, the National Aquatic Centre and Griffith College Dublin.

 The Griffith College deal is worth €9 million to Mount Charles, and industry sources speculated that the slightly larger Maynooth deal would be worth about €10 million over the four-year term.

-Mount Charles has also launched another brand – POP – on campus which offers sweet items in addition to its own Mexican street food brand, Coco Diablo.
-They have also refreshed a Starbucks Café already on site.
+Mount Charles has also launched another brand – Pop – on campus, which offers sweet items, in addition to its own Mexican street food brand, Coco Diablo.
+It has also refreshed a Starbucks cafe already on site.

 “We are looking forward to working alongside Maynooth University and delivering on our ambitious plan to completely transform the campus restaurants and cafes and offer something really unique to students, staff and visitors,” said Mount Charles Ireland commercial director Terry Woods.

-Mount Charles, founded in 1988, now employs more than 2,500 staff across outsourced activities such as food, cleaning and security.
+Mount Charles was founded in 1988 and now employs more than 2,500 staff across outsourced activities such as food, cleaning and security.
 The company also supplies staff for events and works with Ulster Rugby and Down Royal Racecourse.
 Among its 150 catering contracts is one at Belfast International Airport, while it services more than 600 sites in its cleaning arm.

 In the latest year for which accounts are available, Mount Charles boosted its turnover from £33.9 million (€40.9 million) to £40 million.
 Its profit before tax in the year to September 27th, meanwhile, rose almost threefold to £1.5 million.